ChrissBenitez/pokedex/readme.txt

 ## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.
+We welcome contributions!.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements